MingYuanKee/htx-onboardingsystem/README.md

 Error page should be seen:
 ![image](https://github.com/user-attachments/assets/3e27328b-ea5a-48f6-be6b-df5a7cd5a08f)

-From the git cmd, input the below:<br>
+In continuation from where it was left off in the git cmd, input the below:<br>
 control c<br>
 docker exec -it htx-onboardingsystem-onboarding-database-1 mongosh<br>
 use onboardingapp<br>